Covid death toll passes three million as India cases surge | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-PARIS, April 17 —The global Covid-19 death toll passed three million today as the pandemic continues to speed up despite vaccination campaigns, leading countries like India to impose new lockdowns to fight spiralling infection numbers.
+PARIS, April 18 — The global Covid-19 death toll passed three million yesterday as the pandemic speeds up despite vaccination campaigns, leading countries like India to impose new lockdowns to fight spiralling infection numbers.

-It is the latest grim milestone after the novel coronavirus surfaced in central China in December 2019 and went on to infect more than 139 million people, leaving billions more under crippling lockdowns and ravaging the global economy.
+It is the latest grim milestone since the novel coronavirus first surfaced in central China in December 2019 and went on to infect more than 139 million people, leaving billions more under crippling lockdowns and ravaging the global economy.

-An average of more than 12,000 deaths were recorded globally every day in the past week, shooting the overall toll past three million at around 0830 GMT today, according to an AFP tally.
+An average of more than 12,000 deaths were recorded globally every day in the past week, shooting the overall toll past three million yesterday, according to an AFP tally.

 And the pandemic is showing no sign of slowing down: the 829,596 new infections reported worldwide on Friday is the highest number yet, according to AFP’s tally.